IBM/aspera-cli/docs/README.erb.md

 #### Gem files and dependencies

-The sample script: [examples/build_package.sh](examples/build_package.sh) can be used to download all necessary gems and dependencies in a tar gz.
+The sample script: [examples/build_package.sh](examples/build_package.sh) can be used to download all necessary gems and dependencies in a `tar.gz`.

 ```console
 $ ./build_package.sh aspera-cli 4.18.0